 Report Type 8 ☐ Modifications to Project Report

-“I certify under penalty of law that I have personally examined and am familiar with the information submitted in this document and all attachments and that, based on my inquiry of those individuals immediately responsible for obtaining the information, I believe that the information is true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment.”
+“I certify under penalty of law that this application and all attachments were prepared under my direction or supervision in accordance with a process designed to assure that qualified personnel properly gather and evaluate the information submitted.
+The information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
+I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.”

 Print Name1 Affiliation and Job Title